Unbuilt Rosemont personal rapid transit system

 In the 1990s, the Regional Transportation Authority (RTA) planned to fund the construction of a personal rapid transit (PRT) system in Rosemont, Illinois.
 Raytheon had been contracted to build the system.
 The project was cancelled in October 1999.
 Rosemont had been selected in 1993 by the RTA be home to a demonstration PRT system.
 Five other municipalities in the suburban Chicago metropolitan area had submitted unsuccessful bids to be host to the PRT project.
 The system would have been the first-of-its-kind, utilizing smaller vehicles than the existing Morgantown Personal Rapid Transit.
 The project marked the first serious activity related to PRT construction since Morgantown Personal Rapid Transit.

 Overview of personal rapid transit

-Personal rapid transit (PRT) describes systems of small, automated electric vehicles which operate on a network of specifically build guideways (automated guideway transit).
+Personal rapid transit (PRT) describes systems of small, automated electric vehicles which operate on a network of specifically-built guideways (automated guideway transit).
 With personal rapid transit systems, all stations are locating along sidings, allowing vehicles to avoid stopping at intermediate stations, running express between the boarding location and destination.

 In the 1970s, the Morgantown Personal Rapid Transit system was constructed in Morgantown, West Virginia.
 The system's construction ran significantly over-budget, and was derided in the press as a white elephant.
 After the 1970s, serious action towards constructing further personal rapid transit systems ceased.